maastrichtlawtech/case-law-explorer/docs/etl/README.md

 ## Extract

 This walkthrough will extract data from the defined [datasets](/datasets/) into the local storage.
-If you wish to eventually load the processed data into an AWS DynamoDB database, please first follow our guide on [setting up AWS](/graphql/?id=setup-aws).
+If you wish to eventually load the processed data into Postgres, please first follow our guide on [setting up the pg_cle connection](/setup/?id=load).

 ### Rechtspraak data